 Our Sample Camera Images page shows TopOCR is able to read all 8 sample camera images with no errors!.

 TAO OCR - Tesseract Accelerated OCR (Windows 10 Only!)

 TAO OCR is a very high performance multilingual OCR engine optimized for document cameras.

 It can read with greater than 99.8% accuracy with a 5.0 MP document camera, even with lower quality images.

 TAO OCR is not only super-accurate, it's also super-fast, with an average reading speed of under two seconds per page!

 Note: TAO OCR is a derivitive of the same OCR engine used in Microsoft's "Seeing AI" application!
 However, instead of an Android or iPhone app, it is available as a Windows DeskTop application with OCR processing that executes directly on your PC instead of through a "cloud" interface.
-As a result, TopOCR Reader is much faster than any of the current mobile versions of Seeing AI, on top of being more accurate than any previous PC-based Accessible OCR application.
+As a result, TopOCR is much faster than any of the current mobile versions of Seeing AI, on top of being more accurate than any previous PC-based Accessible OCR application.

 SeeHear Visual Translator

 The SeeHear Visual Translator is a Deep Convolutional Neural Network that can recognize 1,000 different types of objects based on the ImageNet Image DataBase.

 When you press the SeeHear function key Esc, it will announce to you through TopOCR's Text To Speech System a list of 5 objects that it has recognized in a frame captured from your webcam.